-19 Totally Awesome Things to do in Whistler this Summer!
+19 Totally Awesome Things to do in Whistler in Summer!

 Whistler – it’s known as a winter paradise with world-class skiing and winter sports.

-It’s one of the most popular places to visit in Canada and we simply had to check it out on our recent trip to British Columbia.
+As one of the most popular places to visit in Canada, we simply had to check it out on our recent trip to British Columbia.
 The only problem…we were visiting Whistler in summer.

-Luckily though, there were tons of awesome things to do in Whistler in summer and for many, summer in Whistler is the best time to visit!
+Luckily though, there were tons of awesome things to do in Whistler in summer and for many, summer is the best time to visit Whistler anyway!

 What we loved most was the beautiful warm weather, scenic drives, and endless opportunities for hikes.